About Us

 Partners

-The RMC’s territory contains a large number of governmental and non-governmental organizations.
-The RMC has both formal and informal partnerships with many of these organizations and these partnerships cover a range from very close to casual.
-Because these partnerships are so complex, we’ve attempted to bring some clarity to them here.
+The RMC’s territory contains many governmental and non-governmental organizations.
+The RMC maintains both formal and informal partnerships that range from very close to casual.

 Policies